-• const { Wallets, Gateway } = require('fabric-network');

-This statement brings two key Hyperledger Fabric SDK classes into scope - Wallet and Gateway.

-• const wallet = await Wallets.newFileSystemWallet('../identity/user/ isabella/wallet');
+- const { FileSystemWallet, Gateway } = require('fabric-network'); - This statement brings two key Hyperledger Fabric SDK classes into scope Wallet and Gateway.
+Because Isabella's X.509 certificate is in the local file system, the application uses FileSystemWallet. - const wallet = new FileSystemWallet('../identity/user/isabella/wallet');

 This statement identifies that the application will use isabella wallet when it connects to the blockchain network channel.
-Because Isabella's X.509 certificate is in the local file system, the application creates a new FileSystemWallet.
 The application will select a particular identity within isabella wallet.
+(The wallet must have been loaded with the Isabella's X.509 certificate - that's what addToWallet.js does.)

-await gateway.connect(connectionProfile, connectionOptions);
+• await gateway.connect(connectionProfile, connectionOptions);